PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 	Blue rectangle on Ribbon Cable should face the same direction as the shown below.
 ![Assemble Core Module 5](images/Assemble_Core_Module_5.png "Assemble Core Module 5")

-* Thread the Ribbon cable through the **PlanktoScope HAT V1.3 Assy** slot from the underside
+* Thread the Ribbon cable through the **PlanktoScope HAT V1.3 Assembly** slot from the underside
 ![Assemble Core Module 6](images/Assemble_Core_Module_6.png "Assemble Core Module 6")

-* Plug the PlanktoScope HAT V1.3 Assy into the Raspberry Pi
+* Plug the PlanktoScope HAT V1.3 Assembly into the Raspberry Pi
 * Use the **T6H or Hex1.5 screwdriver** to fix each of the **4 x Screw TCHC M2X4** in place, ensuring they are firmly attached but not overly tightened
 ![Assemble Core Module 7](images/Assemble_Core_Module_7.png "Assemble Core Module 7")
 * Put this assembly on the side.